AntJanus/WebDevelopment.META/Book/5-Personal Projects/3-handling-critique.md

 I've already covered the types of commenters and that should have already revealed *why* you should even seek the comments out.
 Many developers feel uncomfortable with being exposed to the public.
 And that's okay; however, if you're open to posting your work on reddit, hackernews, or other social media sites that cater to developers, you should do so, and you should take full advantage of it.

-Unlike many other fields, development allows us to publicly announce and dissect our projects.
+Unlike many other fields, development allows us to publicly announce and expose our projects.
 There are definitely several other fields where this *could* be done but I'm not sure how effective it would be.
 I'm sure that architects could share prototype plans with each other, and discuss the merits of moving columns or even rooms from place to place.
 Engineers could probably do the same, though benefit less.
 Designers do have a similar public discussion and it's just as crucial to them so at least there's that.
 And to cover my ass, I have literally no idea how people peer review in other fields or if they do at all.

 What's great about the public forum about your personal projects is the feedback.
 Through feedback you can learn a lot such as: